aeither/sentifolio/README.md

 ## Project Description

 Sentifolio is an AI-driven liquidity rebalancer that autonomously adjusts DeFi liquidity pools based on real-time social sentiment and market data.
 By integrating Cookie DataSwarm APIs with on-chain analytics for Avalanche and Arbitrum, it optimizes liquidity allocation to maximize returns while minimizing risks like impermanent loss.
+The platform also features a powerful cross-chain token exchange powered by Li.Fi, enabling users to bridge and swap tokens across multiple networks with optimal rates.

 ## Cookie DataSwarm API Integration